 More M&A To Come?

-Given the shaky state of agriculture in the U.S. along with layoffs at major farm implement makers like Caterpillar Inc. (NYSE:CATD) and Deere & Co.
-(NYSE:DC), it’s not surprising that talk in the sector has centered around consolidation.
+Given the shaky state of agriculture in the U.S. along with layoffs at major farm implement makers like Caterpillar Inc. (NYSE:CATC) and Deere & Co.
+(NYSE:DD), it’s not surprising that talk in the sector has centered around consolidation.

 Among plans already made public is an attempt by Dow Chemical Co.
 Stock not found DOW and DuPont Co. (:DDN/A) to merge.
 One pro-merger sign is the fact DuPont recently said it would resume salary increases and annual bonuses effective in Q4 for salary hikes and in 2017 for bonuses.